Dr. Alexander G. Liu MESc (Oxon), D.Phil. (Oxon), FGS

 NERC Independent Research Fellow

 I am a Lecturer in Palaeobiology at the Department of Earth Sciences, University of Cambridge, and am currently funded by a NERC Independent Research Fellowship.
 Professional affiliations include membership of the Palaeontological Association, the Geological Association of Canada, and the International Palaeontological Association.
-I am a Fellow of the Geological Society of London, and a Voting Member of the International Subcommission on Ediacaran Stratigraphy.
+I am a Fellow of the Geological Society of London, an Associate Editor for the Journal of Paleontology, and a Voting Member of the International Subcommission on Ediacaran Stratigraphy.